About

 If you are an editor or producer interested in commissioning me, I'd love to hear from you.
 My email is ssp2172@columbia.edu

-Over the years, I’ve tagged along with environmentalists trying to save Mumbai’s disappearing mangroves, gone politicking with Hindu nationalists in India’s pivotal state of Uttar Pradesh, documented the slow demise of India's heritage single-screen cinemas, profiled a community health worker wrestling with the pandemic in India's rural heartland and reported on the big struggles and small victories of India’s LGBTQ community.
+Over the years, I’ve tagged along with environmentalists trying to save Mumbai’s disappearing mangroves, gone politicking with Hindu nationalists in India, documented the fascinating lives of young Jain nuns, profiled a community health worker wrestling with the pandemic in India's rural heartland and reported on the big struggles and small victories of India’s LGBTQ community.
 I once did a radio standup from a crowded Mumbai suburban train for a story about the world’s deadliest rail system

 I also frequently appear on international radio shows and podcasts to discuss my reporting and to provide updates on breaking news stories in South Asia.